Universal-Team/db/docs/_3ds/ndsforwarder.md

     <ul>

-    <li>Custom banners!
+    <li>Custom dsiware banners!
 They must be named the same as the nds file.
-If your nds file
+If your
-    is <code>Jamal''s Home Cooking.nds</code> your custom banner should be <code>Jamal''s Home Cooking.bin</code>.
-Custom banners can be located with the nds file or in
+    nds file is <code>Jamal''s Home Cooking.nds</code> your custom banner should be
+    <code>Jamal''s Home Cooking.bin</code>.
+Custom banners can be located with the
-    <code>/3ds/forwarder/banners/</code></li>
+    nds file or in <code>/3ds/forwarder/banners/</code></li>

     <li>Custom Icons!
 They must be 4bit bmps and be named the same as the nds file.
     If your nds file is <code>Jamal''s Home Cooking.nds</code> your custom icon should